 In this country generally few buildings survive before the fifteenth century, and because typically only external inspections were undertaken for Historic England listings, many of our earliest phases of buildings still go unrecognised.
 Gloucestershire is fortunate to have a high survival of early medieval buildings (before 1400): St Mary’s Church in Kempley contains the oldest in-situ roof dated in Britain, The Blackfriars 13th century Dominican friary in Gloucester is the best preserved in Britain and 26 Westgate Street is described as one of the finest timber-framed town houses of its kind.
 People walk past these buildings everyday, but few are aware of their antiquity, rarity and importance.

 Gloucester, Tewkesbury and Newent contain clusters of some best surviving, but little known timber-frame buildings in Gloucestershire.
 Gloucester is unique in being a city with such good survival of medieval buildings.
 Tewkesbury is one of the best medieval townscapes in England.
 Newent contains a broad representation of timber-framed buildings and contains some particularly wonderful exposed examples of timber-framing and ornamentation.

-This project aims to involve local people and the building owners in recording and precisely dating the construction of little known clusters of surviving timber-framed buildings in Gloucester, Tewkesbury and Newent.
-Tree-ring dating (Dendrochronology) is to be undertaken on 12 publicly prominent medieval buildings at each of these three locations.
-The main aims of the project are to:
+Between 2020 and 2022 this project ran with the aim to involve local people and the building owners in recording and precisely dating the construction of little known clusters of surviving timber-framed buildings in Gloucester, Tewkesbury and Newent.
+Tree-ring dating (Dendrochronology) was undertaken on a total of 51 phases of building concentrating on publicly prominent medieval buildings at each of the three locations.
+The main aims of the project were to: